Site Map

 People without symptoms usually do not need treatment.

-Medicines to treat the infection include an antimalarial drug and antibiotics.
+Medicines to treat the infection include a specific antimalarial medicine and antibiotics.
 People with AIDS should continue treatment for as long as their immune system is weak, to prevent the disease from reactivating.

 Outlook (Prognosis)